azrilpramudia/javascript-project/README.md

 # JavaScript Project
 ## Why Learn JavaScript?
 Why Not

-## 📌 Deskripsi
+## 📌 Description

-Proyek ini dibuat menggunakan **JavaScript** untuk latihan dan pengembangan aplikasi sederhana.
+This project was created using **JavaScript** for practice and the development of simple applications.

-## 🚀 Cara Menjalankan
+## 🚀 How to run this Project

-1. Clone repository ini:
+1. Clone this repository:

     ``` bash
     git clone https://github.com/username/repository.git
     cd repository
     ```

-2. Buka file `index.html` di browser untuk menjalankan aplikasi.
+2. Open file `index.html` in your browser for running application.

-## 📂 Struktur Folder
+## 📂 Structure Folder

     .
     ├── index.html